 Is this it?

-Well here we are; four hundred parts per million of Co2 in our atmosphere and rising.
+Well here we are; past four hundred parts per million of Co2 in our atmosphere and rising.
 What are the keywords for a solution?
 Adapting to Climate Change and Sustainability!
 There is less and less political rhetoric in the ‘stop global warming and prevent climate change’ camp, but more and more on ‘adapting to climate change’ camp.
 COP 15 was the death knell on the former camp, so now we go down the road of naïve thinking on the subject as if it’s all too far away to worry about.

 Any rational thinking person knows that the planet is out of balance – more energy is going in than going out, those ‘one in a hundred years’ weather abnormalities are becoming awfully frequent and getting more severe.
 The hard facts are; global carbon emissions have increased every year since the first Kyoto meeting in the 1990s.
 The United Nation’s ultimate climate objective to stabilise greenhouse gas concentrations in the atmosphere has come to nothing!